Vaisakhi celebrations took place last weekend in Williams Lake at the Gurdwara Western Singh Sabha Temple.

 Every year for Vaisakhi the temple changes out its flag covering to wash so they can refresh the pole and prepare it for the next 365 days.
 Afterwards, attendees celebrate with a traditional meal in the temple.

 Throughout the weekend starting at 8 a.m.
 Friday morning and ending at 10 a.m.
-Sunday morning the Guru Granth Sahib, the Sikh holy book, is read continuously to mark the occasion.
+Sunday morning the Guru Granth Sahib, the Sikh holy book, was read continuously to mark the occasion.

 Mohan Gill is a longtime member of the temple who’s lived and worked in Williams Lake for 25 years and said that it’s important for this event to be open to everyone to come and celebrate, regardless of faith.